lunarphp/lunar/docs/src/installation.md

 ## Install GetCandy

 ::: warning Beta Software
-GetCandy is currently in Public Beta.
+Lunar is currently in Public Beta.
 The software may not be stable enough for a production site and further beta releases may bring breaking changes.
 :::

 ### Composer Require Package